Colin Bailey (engineer): Service and leadership

 Bailey joined the University of Manchester in 2002 as Professor of Structural Engineering, and became Head of the School of Mechanical, Aerospace and Civil Engineering in 2007.
-His leadership achievements at Manchester include the launch of high-profile research projects, including the BP International Centre for Advanced Materials, the National Graphene Institute (£61m of funding support) and the Sir Henry Royce Institute (£283m of funding).
+In 2009, he became Vice President of the University of Manchester Faculty of Science and Engineering, and in 2014 he become Deputy President and Deputy Vice-Chancellor at the University of Manchester.
+Among his leadership achievements at Manchester are the launch of high-profile research projects, including the BP International Centre for Advanced Materials, the National Graphene Institute (£61m of funding support) and the Sir Henry Royce Institute (£283m of funding).

 Bailey was appointed President and Principal of Queen Mary University of London in September 2017.

-Bailey is currently a Trustee and Board Member of Universities UK (UUK), Universities and Colleges Admissions Service (UCAS) and the University of London.
-He is a Director and Board Member of Universities and Colleges Employers Association (UCEA), and a Non-Executive Director and Board Member of the Russell Group and UCL Partners.
+Bailey is currently a trustee and board member of Universities UK (UUK), Universities and Colleges Admissions Service (UCAS) and the University of London.
+He is a director and board member of Universities and Colleges Employers Association (UCEA), and a non-executive director and board member of the Russell Group and UCL Partners.

-Previous Bailey has held Chair, Non-Executive Director or Trustee roles at Central Manchester University Hospitals NHS Foundation Trust (until 2017), ‘The Sir Bobby Charlton Foundation’ (2011-2017), The Northern Consortium Board (2010-2017), Knowledge Centre for Materials Chemistry (2012-2017), University of Manchester I3 (UMI3) Limited (2010-2016), University of Manchester Innovation Centre Limited (2010-2016).
-He was a member of the UPPF Student Futures Commission (2021-2022), the Manchester Internationalisation and Marketing Advisory Board (2015-2017), and the Manchester Museum of Science and Industry (MOSI) Advisory Board (2013-2017).
-He was also member of the UK Standing Committee on Structural Safety (2010-2014), and the Contract Management Board (2009-2013) of the UK's National Nuclear Laboratory (NNL).
-He was Patron of the Catalyst Science Discovery Centre (2014-2017).
+Previously, Bailey has held chair, non-executive director or trustee roles at Central Manchester University Hospitals NHS Foundation Trust (until 2017), The Sir Bobby Charlton Foundation (2011–2017), The Northern Consortium Board (2010–2017), Knowledge Centre for Materials Chemistry (2012–2017), University of Manchester I3 (UMI3) Limited (2010–2016), University of Manchester Innovation Centre Limited (2010–2016).
+He was a member of the UPPF Student Futures Commission (2021–2022), the Manchester Internationalisation and Marketing Advisory Board (2015–2017), and the Manchester Museum of Science and Industry (MOSI) Advisory Board (2013–2017).
+He was also member of the UK Standing Committee on Structural Safety (2010–2014), and the Contract Management Board (2009–2013) of the UK's National Nuclear Laboratory (NNL).
+He was patron of the Catalyst Science Discovery Centre (2014–2017).

-Until 2015, Bailey was Chair of three spin-out companies: Graphene Lighting PLC, Graphene Security and BGT Materials.
+Until 2015, Bailey chaired three spin-out companies: Graphene Lighting PLC, Graphene Security and BGT Materials.

-For the Royal Academy of Engineering, Bailey has been a Trustee (2016-2019), Chair Panel 1 and Member of the Membership Committee (2013-2018) and Member of the Nominations Committee (2019-2022).
+For the Royal Academy of Engineering, Bailey has been a trustee (2016–2019), Chair Panel 1 and member of the Membership Committee (2013–2018) and member of the Nominations Committee (2019–2022).

+Bailey was a member of the Independent Expert Panel set up to provide advice on building safety to Government following the Grenfell fire.
+The Expert Panel was responsible for writing urgent design guidance to address dangerous cladding and other issues on existing buildings in the UK, which was replaced by PAS 9980 in 2022.

 Research

-Bailey is author of more than 130 research papers, conference papers and practical design guides, and has been awarded nine prizes for his research work.
-His main specialties are fire safety engineering of structures, membrane action, wind loading and steel-concrete composite systems.
+Bailey is author of more than 140 research papers, conference papers and practical design guides, and has been awarded nine prizes for his research work.
+His main specialties are fire safety engineering structures, membrane action, wind loading and steel-concrete composite systems.

 Publications

 Bailey is a published authority in the field of structural fire engineering and has published 10 practical fire design guides/books.
-This has included the publication of the ‘Bailey’ fire design method, which has been used in design software and distributed to 2,500 companies in 20 countries.
+This has included the publication of the "Bailey" fire design method, which has been used in design software and distributed to 2,500 companies in 20 countries.